MrRettich/Samantha/README.md

 - **Audio Transcription**: Transcribes an audio file using OpenAI's Whisper.
 - **Image Processing**: Converts an image file to a format that OpenAI's API can process.
 - **AI Interaction**: Interacts with an AI assistant, adding text and images to a thread and streaming the assistant's responses.
+- **TTS**: Converts the response of the AI into speech and plays it back.
+- **Message Thread**: Conversation is in one thread to enshure continuity of context.

 ## Dependencies